A Small Family Business: World Premiere Reviews

 Typically, the most corrupt person in the play is the supposed upholder of the law: the private investigator.
 Horribly funny in Simon Cadell's magnificently vile performance, he's a sinister black-mailer: physically lopsided, morally bent and sexually twisted.
 Frisking up at any suggestion of spanking - "She's not too old,", he sepulchrally salivates of Samantha - he finally lumbers half-gamesomely to his death in a scene that is a tour de force of combined creepiness and comedy.

 The play's own ending holds exactly the right balance too.
 As the assembled family celebrate a lucrative drug deal, Samantha - once the cause, but now the casualty of what's happened - lurks upstairs displaying symptoms of becoming a junkie.
-Beautifully finished - and inlaid with vintage specimens of his comic dialogue -
+Beautifully finished - and inlaid with vintage specimens of his comic dialogue - A Small Family Business, Ayckbourn's 32nd play, gleamingly confirms the playwright's status as our most ingenious stage craftsman.

 (The Independent, 8 June 1987)